-Find details here of the Academic Progression Tool (APT), LCC’s approach to supporting the retention and progression of our students.
+Find details here of the Academic Progression Tool (APT), LCC’s approach to supporting the retention and progression of our students, or go directly to the 2021-22 APT User Guide.

 At LCC, a significant number of students leave their courses prematurely, many by the end of their first year.
 This can be due to a range of factors and complex challenges students face on entering higher education.
 Some of these challenges are beyond our control, but many of them can be anticipated and countered with timely and appropriate support.
 Some new students feel out of depth academically and could benefit from Academic Support or Peer Mentoring.
 Some may be experiencing cultural or language barriers to participation, which the UAL Language Centre or International Office could help with.
 Others with financial, health or accommodation issues which UAL Student Services could help resolve.